ericnantel/dotfiles/NOTES.md

 Date: 2026-03-24
 I noticed combining actions with my custom motions (¸¨) are not working.
 It seems that actions are not working with deadkeys excepts ^.
+Date: 2026-07-21
+I found that deadkeys issue in Hyprland, Niri and Sway were actually related to GTK used by Ghostty.
+I might need to change the terminal back to Wezterm in those Window Managers..